 The Rear Lakes are three lakes: the Front Lake (Shicha), the Rear Lake (Houhai) and the Jishui Lake, with Houhai being the largest.
 The Houhai neighborhood surrounding the lake is known for its exciting nightlife and the many alleyways hiding trendy restaurants, bars like the famous No Name Bar and stores.
 Particularly popular with expatriates and young professionals, the Houhai area has become a bohemian-like retreat that is always buzzing with activity.
 The lake itself sees a lot of activity, especially in the summer when the denizens of Beijing can be found boating in the water.

 The Confucius Temple is a beautiful temple with several courtyards and halls.
 Created during the Yuan Dynasty in 1302, the temple celebrates the philosopher Confucius.
 There are several myths and stories about the temple, including a tree that can tell when someone is good or bad.
 The adjoining museum reviews the life of Confucius and how his philosophies influenced the world today as we know it.

-The Capital Museum is a seven floor museum that features artifacts, architecture and art from throughout Beijing.
-Tucked away in the restored Confucius Temple, the museum was designed with a combination of modern and classic architecture, including an archway from the Ming Dynasty.
-With over 5,000 cultural relics, interactive displays and modern technological aspects of the building, its easy to see why the museum is so popular.
+The Capital Museum is a large history museum that features artifacts, architecture and art from throughout Beijing.
+This museum was designed with a combination of modern and classic architecture, including a contemporary facade and an archway from the Ming Dynasty.
+With over 5,000 cultural relics, interactive displays and modern technological aspects of the building, it's easy to see why the museum is so popular.
 The exhibits are described in both Chinese and English making it accessible and informational for various visitors.
 Visitors need to book an advance reservation and when they arrive at the museum they can pick up their free tickets.